symphonyoss/App-Integrations-Universal/README.md

 **_Note: The team is working on an integration-provisioning module that will automate this process; until further notice, please contact Symphony Support to get your configuration and bot id's.

-For the application context, you should always user app/<your app id> provided in the env.sh.
+For the application context, you should always use app/<your app id> provided in the env.sh.
 That id should also match what you have on [application-universal.yml](src/main/resources/application-universal.yml)

 For instance, see apps/universal present in the URL's for the controller.html and appstore-logo.png, as well as in the **context** query parameter for the controller: